makkhay/RxJavaDemo/README.md

 # RxJavaDemo
-- A simple Rxjava with retrofit demo
+- A simple Rxjava with retrofit demo application
 - This app uses Github api and fetches user info